 Wings Wellbeing Group

-    Our Wings Wellbeing Group is a social setting for Buckinghamshire Mind members, offering a safe, comfortable and fun place to socialise, share experiences and receive support.
-They are currently held at Granville Street Church Hall and are supported by experienced Wellbeing Workers and fully trained volunteers.
+Our Wings Wellbeing Group is a social setting offering a safe, comfortable and fun place to socialise, share experiences and receive support.
+It is currently held at Granville Street Church Hall and the Gr0up is supported by experienced Wellbeing Workers and fully trained volunteers.

 - Knit & Natter

 - Friday Art Group

 - Movement Mornings: including Chair Based Exercises and Walking

 - Pool, Table Tennis, Table Football, Darts, Skittles

 Knit and Natter is exactly as it sounds – a very sociable knitting group!
 Group members of all knitting abilities are welcome to join, the most important thing is to have fun working towards a goal in a supportive environment.